 Some genderqueer people claim to have known since early childhood while others began to realise during adolescence.
 It’s different for everyone, the same as sexuality.
-As someone who’s not genderqueer I have no reference , but that is 100% my point.
-Because I’m happily male in a man’s body I’ve never had an inkling in my mind that I’m in the wrong body.
+As someone who’s not genderqueer I have no reference, but that is 100% my point.
+Because I’m happily male in a man’s body I’ve never had an inkling in my mind that I’m different in some way.
 The very fact I find it hard to identify with genderqueer people is because I am cisgendered.

-I’ve never wondered about my gender identity and I’m so confident that I’m male in a man’s body, the very thought of being trans is unimaginable to me.
-So maybe that’s a good reason to trust a genderqueer person: I’m so confident of my own gender/sex identity it would take something incredibly powerful to make me question it.
+I’ve never wondered about my gender identity so maybe that’s a good reason to trust a genderqueer person: I’m so confident of my own gender/sex identity it would take something incredibly powerful to make me question it.
 I’d have to be pretty convinced something was up.
-Well, maybe, that’s what it is to be a genderqueer person.
+Well, maybe, that’s what it is like to be a genderqueer person.